rainbowdashlabs/reputation-bot/tos-privacy.md

 Your privacy is important, it always is.\
 Your data will not be shared publicly or with third parties.
-Only data which is required to maintain this service is saved.
-I do my best to keep your data secured and save at any time.
+Only data which is required to maintain this service is stored.
+I do my best to keep your data secured and safe at any time.
 By using this Service you accept that I may process every personal data I need to provide this service in the best possible quality.

 You may request the deletion of your data.
 Please open